stonepros/stone/doc/rados/configuration/mon-lookup-dns.rst

     mon3.example.com.
 A 192.168.0.3

-With those records now existing we can create the SRV TCP records with the name *ceph-mon* pointing to the three Monitors.
+With those records now existing we can create the SRV TCP records with the name *stone-mon* pointing to the three Monitors.

 ::

-    _ceph-mon._tcp.example.com.
+    _stone-mon._tcp.example.com.
 60 IN SRV 10 20 6789 mon1.example.com.
-    _ceph-mon._tcp.example.com.
+    _stone-mon._tcp.example.com.
 60 IN SRV 10 30 6789 mon2.example.com.
-    _ceph-mon._tcp.example.com.
+    _stone-mon._tcp.example.com.
 60 IN SRV 20 50 6789 mon3.example.com.

 Now all Monitors are running on port *6789*, with priorities 10, 10, 20 and weights 20, 30, 50 respectively.